RunnerScrab/libmutotp/README.md

 ```

 # Licenses
 libmutotp is licensed under the LGPL 2.1.
 Its SHA1 code was written by Steve Reid and is in public domain.
+Richard Moore is the author of the qrcode library, which is under the MIT license.